simiek/java-blog/blogentries/entry5.md

 # Creating Super Lario Brothers #
+Note ALL code screenshots are from my own personal Codeenvy if need be, proof can be provided.

 During week 4 we decided what our project will be called, and then we created an MVP for our project, Thusly named our new project Super Lario Brothers.